 One of the report’s recommendations is that spoilage prevention packaging, or packaging that extends shelf-life, and packaging adjustments that enable complete consumption are capable of diverting 280,000 tons of food waste, with an economic value of $882 million.
 The Association is committed to working with packaging and other sustainability experts to help West Michigan food processors work toward more sustainable packaging and waste reduction in the sector.

 Future Food 21 Conferences

-Beginning in the fall of 2020, the Association will begin to organize and host an annual Future Food 21 conference featuring topics that align with current trends in the industry.
+Beginning in the fall of 2021, the Association organized and hosted the first Future Food 21 conference featuring topics that aligned with current trends in the industry.
 With the changing public health conditions, the WMFPA hosted a series of breakout webinars from September 24, 2021 to December 14, 2021.
 The conference webinars included expert speakers who will bring to light what is behind each of the trends and what the industry can expect in the way of challenges and potential opportunities.
 The WMFPA plans to organize Future Food 21 Conferences in the future as in-person day-long events or potentially as webinars.
 The 2021 Conference Webinar Series with recordings of each breakout session is found under this Future Food Tab of the website.

 * Cardiometabolic disease costs associated with suboptimal diet in the United States: A cost analysis based on a microsimulation model. https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002981